This was supposed to be a Top 10 list, but I already cut 13 other contenders and I just couldn't choose between the final 11.

 The Nominees: Gladiator, Erin Brockovich, Traffic, Chocolate, and Crouching Tiger Hidden Dragon.

 Winner: Gladiator.
 God, did I hate this movie during my freshman year of college.
-I thought it decent entertainment in the theaterbut after refreshing my palette with more creative and lively films, to see this formulaic, poorly CGI'd and dingy gladiator epic (anchored by an admittedly strong performance from Crowe and some great score from Hans Zimmer) take the grand prize was to say the least, a disappointment.
+I thought it decent entertainment in the theater, but after refreshing my palette with more creative and lively films, to see this formulaic, poorly CGI'd and dingy gladiator epic (anchored by an admittedly strong performance from Crowe and some great score from Hans Zimmer) take the grand prize was to say the least, a disappointment.

 Should Have Won: Traffic or Crouching Tiger Hidden Dragon.
 After being blown away by the audacious artistry and heartbreaking showmanship of Crouching Tiger, Hidden Dragon, and then being further impressed, and warily worn down by the circular games and power ploys of Soderburg's Traffic, I knew where my loyalties lay.
 For some reason, this year sticks a craw in my gut like no other.
 How the Academy could have not recognized these highly superior films for the masterpieces they were will forever remain a mystery to me.